GoogleCloudPlatform/spanner-migration-tool/README.md

 # HarbourBridge: Turnkey Postgres-to-Spanner Evaluation
 [![cloudspannerecosystem](https://circleci.com/gh/cloudspannerecosystem/harbourbridge.svg?style=svg)](https://circleci.com/gh/cloudspannerecosystem/harbourbridge)

-HarbourBridge is a stand-alone open-source tool for Cloud Spanner evaluation, using data from an existing PostgreSQL database.
+HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing PostgreSQL database.
 The tool ingests pg_dump output, automatically builds a Spanner schema, and creates a new Spanner database populated with data from pg_dump.